oasis-tcs/legalruleml/usecases/usecase1.md

         </ruleml:then>
       </ruleml:Rule>

-Statement (2) is formalized by the following rule in RuleML, which states that if an icon is attached to a communication between the controller and the data subject, then the icon must be obligatorily in machine-readable form.
-Contrary to the previous case, this rule is market as obligation, via the LegalRuleML tag “lrml:Context”.
+Statement (2) is formalized by the following rule in RuleML, which states that whenever an icon is attached to a communication between the controller and the data subject, then the icon must be obligatorily in machine-readable form.
+This rule is tagged as obligation, again via the LegalRuleML tag "lrml:Context".

       <ruleml:Rule closure="universal">
         <ruleml:if>